rats-ry/HamTetra/README.md

 Recommended operating system is Ubuntu Linux running on any laptop, server or desktop computer.
 Single-board computers running Armbian can be used as well.
 Windows port seems to be possible but not supported yet.
 Several other platforms may work but have not been tested.

-## Installation
+## Installation for LimeSDR on Ubuntu

-Take a fresh installation or a container based on Ubuntu 18.04 and do:
+If you haven't installed SDR drivers, SoapySDR or anything yet, take a fresh installation or a container based on Ubuntu 18.04 and do:

     sudo apt install git
     cd